hopsoft/coin/README.md

 Coin's default behavior launches a single DRb server that provides shared access across all processes on a **single machine**.

-_It should be relatively simple to update Coin to work across multiple machines, so keep an eye peeled for this feature in the future._

 ## Cultural References